markoarthofer22/cheatsheets/javascript.md

 ## ASYNC <3

-Async or Asynchronous JavaScript allows the program to be executed immediately where the synchronous code will block further execution of the remaining code until it finishes the current one.
+Async or Asynchronous JavaScript allows the program to be executed immediately as opposed to synchronous code which will block further execution of the remaining code until it finishes the current one.

 So, JS is a single-threaded language.
 Things happen one at a time.
 Only after one thing is done can we move to the next thing.